loyalpartner/vim-sdcv/README.md

 The VIM-SDCV has two dictionary sets.

-`sdcv_dictionary_simple_list` This dictionary set sets up dictionaries that are less informative.
+`s:sdcv_dictionary_simple_list` This dictionary set sets up dictionaries that are less informative.

-`sdcv_dictionary_complete_list` This dictionary set sets up dictionaries with complex information
+`s:sdcv_dictionary_complete_list` This dictionary set sets up dictionaries with complex information

 Note: Windows uses all dictionaries by default, sdcv is currently unable to use the -u option with Chinese